-Seattle University School of Law offers the state's only Part-Time Program, geared toward the needs of working professionals, and our program is ranked among the best in the country.
-Evening courses allow students the flexibility to keep working or taking care of their families, while completing law school in three and a half years.
-And Part-Time students have all the opportunities available to them as full-time students.
+Seattle University School of Law's Flex Schedule offers a variety of enrollment options to meet your needs.
+Offering the state's only Part-Time Program, geared toward the needs of working professionals, and our program is ranked among the best in the country.
+Day and evening courses allow students the flexibility to keep working or taking care of their families, while completing law school in three and a half years.
+Also, Part-Time students have all the opportunities available to them as full-time students.

 Our part-time students boast superb academic records, impressive career credentials, and a range of work and life experiences that enrich the life of the law school, in and out of class.
 Among our alumni are senior partners at law firms, executive officers at major Northwest corporations, law professors, and political officials.

-They attend classes beginning at 6 p.m., Monday through Thursday, during summer, fall, and spring terms.
-Because some students prefer the flexibility of evening courses, a wide variety of classes are scheduled between 6 and 9:30 p.m.
+They can attend classes two days a week, year round during the day or in the evenings beginning at 6 p.m., Monday through Thursday, during summer, fall, and spring terms.
+Because many students prefer the flexibility of evening courses, a wide variety of classes are scheduled between 6 and 9:30 p.m.

 Typically, part-time students will have completed the same first-year courses as their full-time counterparts by the start of their second fall.